alipirani88/QC-d/README.md

 ## Synopsis

-The pipeline calculates sequencing coverage and read depth, assess read quality and screen data against a reference database to detect contamination.
+Run various QC steps on the raw sequencing data.

+1. Calculate raw sequencing coverage.
+2. Run fastQC and generate a multiQC report to assess the quality of samples.
+3. Screen samples against a Kraken database and detect if the data contains the expected target species.
+4. Calculate read depth from BWA mapped alignments.
+5. Run ARIBA MLST typing and type the samples.
+6. Detect presence of antibiotic resistance genes using ARIBA CARD.

 ## Input

 - A file containing filenames of forward paired/single-end reads.
 One filename per line.
-- Minikraken or custom pre-built Kraken database.
+- Path to Minikraken or custom pre-built Kraken database.
 - Type of analysis to run.
-Options: coverage,quality,kraken_contamination,kraken_report,coverage_depth.
+Options: coverage,quality,kraken_contamination,kraken_report,coverage_depth,mlst.

 ## Analysis options: